ruizdurazo/ruizdurazo/notes/on-leadership/index.md

 - If you want people to be on time, you’ll have to _always_ be on time.
 - If you want people to do good work, you’ll have to do _impeccable_ work.
 - If you want people to show and own their mistakes, show and _own_ your mistakes.

+> quote
+> I slept on the floor so the team going through a hard time could see me on the floor, and knew I was not in some ivory tower.
+Whatever pain they experienced, I experienced more.
+>
+> byline
+> Elon Musk

 People respect leaders that are on the frontlines leading and helping out, even if it’s just performative.
 Remember that, for better or worse, appearances matter _a lot_ in leadership.